OpenElements/voting-contract/README.md

 }
 ```

-A full documentation of the Solidity langauge can be found on
+A full documentation of the Solidity language can be found on
 the [official documentation](https://docs.soliditylang.org).
 Therefore we won't go into detail about the language in
 this tutorial.